 Yahrzeit: On the anniversary of death, your loved one’s name will be read at services that week, including Shabbat.
 You may also choose to light a Yahrzeit memorial candle in your home.

 Memorial Plaques: Memorial plaques may be dedicated to a loved one and displayed on the memorial wall in the Rabbi Samuel Thurman Memorial Hall.
 On the occasion of one’s yahrzeit, these plaques are placed on the memorial plaque in the Sanctuary.
-Please contact the Jackie Carper for more information.
+Please contact Elayne Grossberg for more information.

 Read more about making arrangements for burial or purchasing a plot at United Hebrew’s Cemetery.